neryad/PipesApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

+this app is part of the angular 2021 course of Fernando herrera, in this section it will working with the pipes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.